georgewangyu/modelGraph/README.md

 This is what I did to create my R package:

-\#\#\#Steps that I took to create an R package and commit as git
+### Steps that I took to create an R package and commit as git repository:

-repository: 1.
-Loading devtools in the console (this must be done every time the console restarts), using library(devtools).
-2. Ran create\_package(“\~/RStudio STAT 545/modelGraph”) 3.
-Ran use\_git() to create git repository 4.
-In RStudio, went to Tools \> Project Options …
+1. Loading devtools in the console (this must be done every time the console restarts), using library(devtools).
+2. Ran create\_package(“\~/RStudio STAT 545/modelGraph”)
+3. Ran use\_git() to create git repository
+4. In RStudio, went to Tools \> Project Options … \> Git/SVN.
+Under
-\> Git/SVN.
-Under “Version control system”, select “Git” and confirmed yes.
+    “Version control system”, select “Git” and confirmed yes.
 5. Ran git init in console.
 6. Committed the project.

 ### Linking to Github Repository: